STOP2/stop2.0-traveller-client/README.md

 #### Setup of development environment (UNDER PROGRESS)

-You'll Node.js version 4 or newer.
+You'll need Node.js version 4 or newer.

 Watchman is recommended but optional.